AlreadyBored/nodejs-assignments/assignments/rest-service/assignment.md

 3. An `application/json` format should be used for request and response body.

 4. Do not put everything in one file - use a separate file for application creation (bootstrapping), for controllers (routers) and code related to business logic.
-Also split files to different modules depends on a domain (user-related, board-related, etc...).
+Also split files to different modules depends on a domain (user-related, artist-related, etc...).

 5. `User`'s password should be excluded from server response.